12 best pelvic floor trainers to tone and tighten your muscles

 FAQs

-Your pelvic floor are the muscles and ligaments to support your uterus, bladder, small intestine, and rectum.
+The pelvic floor refers to the muscles and ligaments to support your uterus, bladder, small intestine, and rectum.
 Pelvic floor training (also known as kegel training or exercises) is when you perform vaginal exercises to strengthen these pelvic floor muscles.
-As we age our muscles become weaker and this also takes its toll on our pelvic floor.
-The drop in estrogen during the menopause too can also result in these muscles becoming weaker, as it results in the pelvic tissue becoming thinner and therefore weaker.
+As we age, our muscles become weaker, and this also takes its toll on our pelvic floor.
+The drop in oestrogen during the menopause can also result in these muscles becoming weaker, as the pelvic tissue becomes thinner and, therefore, weaker.

 If your pelvic floor becomes too weak — also known as pelvic floor dysfunction — it can lead to pain in your pelvic floor, discomfort during sex, urinary incontinence and faecal incontinence.
 All of these can impact your quality of life and lead to a decrease in confidence, sexual difficulties, limiting movement, as well as causing rifts within relationships.